TheBeaNerd/fraction/README.md

 representation of x if no smaller denominator results in a numerator less then or equal to N.  We define a function for computing fractional representations and prove that it generates minimal fractions.
-We then prove that every integer has a minimal fractional representation such that both N and D are less than sqrt(M).
+We also prove that every integer has a minimal fractional representation such that both N and D are less than sqrt(M).